szymonhernik/lux-cache-web/README.md

 - [x] Add trial only on the lowest price
 - [x] Add remove payment method
 - [x] maintain at least one payment method for that subscription to charge.
 If they’d like to change their payment method, they’ll need to add a new one before deleting the existing one.
-- [ ] Optional: When removing or updating payment method disable other buttons
 - [x] Add coupon codes
 - [x] Checkout Summary
+- [x] Handle change of plans and the quotes according to the current balance for the subscriber
+- [ ] User can trial only once

+  - [ ] add columns in users table: first_subscription_date (timestamptz), can_trial (boolean)
+  - [ ] on checkout.session.completed stripe event update users table (as admin)

+- [ ] check why there is three coupon@test.com customers in stripe dashboard (doesnt match the supabase data)
 - [ ] Learn a bit more about stripe payment 3D Secure (3DS) authentication
+- [ ] Optional: When removing or updating payment method disable other buttons
-- [ ] Check that the user can trial only once
+- [ ] Emails from stripe/supabase
-- [x] Handle change of plans and the quotes according to the current balance for the subscriber

 - [ ] Make sure to check if you want to copy billing info and address to supabase users table
 - [ ] Add CMS (w/ sanity)